Hakan Massoud Navabi

-Hakan Nawabi (هاکان نوابی, born July 31, 1990) is an Afghan-Canadian freelance journalist, writer, entrepreneur, and blogger.
-From August 2011 to December 2014, Nawabi served as a press officer, protocol officer, and executive assistant for the embassy of Afghanistan in New Delhi, India.
-He is recognized for his contributions to quotations on themes such as peace, stability, unity, love, and friendship.
-Nawabi's father, Massoud Nawabi, was a renowned Afghan poet, writer, school principal, and cultural figure.
-He was recognized as one of Afghanistan's most prominent cultural personalities in 2011 for his contributions throughout the educational and cultural sectors.
-Nawabi is also the grandson of Ghulam Habib Nawabi, a notable Dari poet known for introducing modern Dari and Persian poetry in Afghanistan.
+Hakan Nawabi (هاکان نوابی, born July 31, 1990) is an Afghan-Canadian freelance journalist, writer, entrepreneur and blogger.
+Previously served as Press Officer, Protocol Officer and Executive Assistant for the Embassy of Afghanistan in New Delhi, India from August 2011 to December 2014.
+He is well known for his number of quotations on peace, stability, unity, love and friendship.
+Nawabi is the son of Afghan well-known poet, writer, school principal and cultural personality; Massoud Nawabi who have been listed as the most prominent cultural personality at the history of Afghanistan in 2011 and is the grand son of Ghulam Habib Nawabi, who was the last of the great Dari Poet and among the first to introduce modern Dari poetry in Afghanistan.